-The overall purpose of this website is to serve as an collaborative "sandbox" for both students and teachers to dialogue.
-Medical education experts will have an opportunity to read from a robust repository of peer reviewed literature in contemporary medical education, teachers can access tools and resources to assist in their preparing lectures and other learning opportunities and students will be able to access the full spectrum of topics comprising the scientific foundation of clinical medicine pertinent to their didactic and clinical learning.
+The overall purpose of this website is to serve as a collaborative "sandbox" for both students and teachers to dialogue.
+Medical education experts will have an opportunity to read from a robust repository of peer reviewed literature in contemporary medical education, teachers can access tools and resources to assist in their preparing lectures and other learning opportunities.
+From this website students will be able to access the full spectrum of topics comprising the scientific foundation of clinical medicine pertinent to their didactic and clinical learning experience.
 Additionally, the program enables learners and teachers to have collaborative input, including scholarly discussions and debates, into the ongoing development of a dynamic and well organized digital database consisting of courses, curricula, tools and resources reflecting the most forward thinking ideas, trusted academic content and cutting-edge teaching/learning methods from across the globe.

-For students: The strings of content comprising this site represents the foundation and seeds of a scholarly digitized curriculum in evolution and always under construction.
-At its core it is a feasibility study, data acquisition tool and first volley towards answering the research question and testing the hypothesis statement above.
+For students: The strings of information comprising this website represents the foundation and seeds of a well organized and meaningful digitized curriculum in evolution and always under construction.
+At its core the site represents a feasibility study, data acquisition tool and, first volley towards answering the research question and testing the hypothesis statement herein.
 It is anticipated students will use relevant tools and resources offered during their formal medical studies and training and fill evaluation instruments on multiple variables related to their experience and the usefulness of the resources.

-For teachers: The site is also designed to support medical teachers and medical education experts interested in improving their expertise in teaching, implementing and assessing educational innovations, and utilizing current educational technologies.
+For teachers: The website is also designed to support medical teachers and medical education experts interested in improving their expertise in teaching, implementing and evaluation educational innovations, and utilizing current educational technologies.
 Readers interested in reviewing background data on computer assisted learning (CAL) in medical education are referred to the PI's Computer Assisted Learning (CAL) and Medical Education cloud folder.
-As the CAL folder is a sub-folder of the "Medical Teacher & Faculty Development (MTFD) Portal" collection, for a broader review of the literature on medical education (MedEdu) and the utility of computers and information technology (CIT) in contemporary MedEdu readers are pointed to the MTFD portal collection.
+As the CAL folder is a sub-folder of the "Medical Teacher & Faculty Development (MTFD) Portal" , for a broader review of the literature on contemporary undergraduate medical education (MedEdu) and the utility of computers and information technology (CIT) in MedEdu readers are pointed to the MTFD portal collection.

 How to Get Involved:

 To learn more about the project and (or) how you can contribute to its research and development you can begin by reading and interacting with this website and offering feedback/ comments.
-For more detailed discussions and to make contributions to the project's design, methods and (or) content you should join the MaddaWalabuCMHC eCurriculum & Digital Repository Development Group.
-(Moderator, Dr. Cray)
+For more detailed discussions and to make formal contributions to the project's design, methods and (or) content learners should join the IAUCOM eCurriculum & Digital Repository Development Group.
+(Moderator, Marc Cray MD)